midhulms/midhulms/README.md

 ## 🧭 About Me

+Business Analytics professional with 5 years of experience spanning IT infrastructure, semiconductor validation, and data analytic

 I sit at a rare intersection   **3+ years of semiconductor validation experience** at a US-based company (via UST Global, client: Intel), combined with graduate-level training in **digital business analytics in Paris**.

 That means I understand what happens at the hardware level   GPU driver behaviour, embedded peripheral interfacing, root-cause defect analysis   *and* how to turn that data into clear business decisions using Power BI, Python, and Databricks.